cre8design/printapi-shopify-documentation/README.md

    2. Set **General Access** to **Anyone with the link**
       ![Google Drive](/images/google_drive.png)
    3. Click on **Done**
-3. Click on **Share** again on **Copy Link**
+3. Click on **Share** and on **Copy Link** to receive the URL

 ## 5. Tagging Orders

-We periodically check for new orders we filter them by the tag **Print**.
+We periodically check for new orders.
+Orders for us are identified by the tag **Print**.
-This tag is used to identify Orders suitable for our PrintApi.
 You can set this tag manually from your Shopify admin panel or use an App like **AOD Auto Tag Customer & Order** to automate the process of tagging orders.

 ## 6. Providing access to your Shopify Store

-We require an API key to access your Shopify Store.
-You can create a new API key by following these steps:

 1. Navigate to **Shopify Admin Panel / Settings / Apps and sales channel / View custom apps**
 2. Click on **Create an app**